1234zou/MOKIT/README.md

 ```
 conda create -n mokit-py311 python=3.11 mokit -c mokit -c conda-forge
 conda activate mokit-py311
+conda install pyscf -c conda-forge # you can install PySCF by the way
 ```
 For Linux x86-64, you can use any version of Python 3.9-3.12.
 But for MacOS arm64, only 3.11 is available.
 MacOS users can also [use the homebrew-toolchains](https://doc.mokit.xyz/chap2-2.html#option-2-use-homebrew-toolchains-for-macos-only) to install MOKIT.